YingyingHan1994/final_project_2020Sp/README.md

 Yingying Han:

 Xinyu Huang (xinyuh10):
-Cleaned one of the museum dataset (MET);
+Cleaned one of the museum dataset;
 Combined and cleaned the American ethnicity data;
-Analyzed the museum and population part (first three research question);
+Analyzed the museum and population part (first three research questions);
 Optimization with cython.

 Jenna Kim: